dngupta/dngupta.github.io/content/event/congress/index.md

   postcode: ''
   country: Canada

-summary: Paper on We See You - A Social Work Application of Critical Race Theory in Digital Mapping of Incidents of Hate and Discrimination
+summary: Paper on A Social Work Application of Critical Race Theory in Digital Mapping of Incidents of Hate and Discrimination
 abstract: 'This presentation will showcase a social work application of Critical Race Theory (CRT) and the pursuit of social justice in digital mapping of incidents of hate and discrimination in a western region of Canada.
 This mapping project emerged from an incident reporting project to collect evidence that racially-motivated discrimination and hate incidents occur, and that these incidents hurt people and community.'

 # Talk start and end times.